Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 ### Server-side forwarding with Audience Manager

-If you want to share the Analytics Data with Adobe Audience Manager, you can enable this in Launch UI in the Analytics extension, by selecting “Audience Manager Forwarding” option and installing the Audience Manager extension.
-For more details, please consult the [Audience Manager](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-audience-manager) section.
+To enable the ability to share Analytics data with Audience Manager, in the Launch UI, select **Audience Manager Forwarding** and install the Audience Manager extension.
+For more information, go to the [Audience Manager](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-audience-manager) section.

 ### Video Analytics